PabloLorenzo123/BankApp-And-Idp/DESIGN.md

 ## Limitations
 This database provides limited functionality compared to a bank's database.
 The purpose of this project lies on showing how IDP's and applications work together in enterprise applications.

-* What are the limitations of your design?
-* What might your database not be able to represent very well?